Subcontractor kickbacks

 - Prohibition of Kickbacks

-- No person may provide, solicit, accept, or include kickbacks in contract pricing related to government contracts.
+- No person may provide, solicit, accept, or attempt to provide or accept kickbacks in connection with government contracts or subcontracts.

-- Criminal and civil penalties apply to individuals and entities knowingly involved in kickbacks.
+- Criminal and civil penalties apply to knowing and willful violations, and the government may recover kickback amounts.

-- Contracting officers can offset kickback amounts from payments to prime contractors or direct withholding from subcontractors.
+- Contracting officers may offset kickback amounts from payments to contractors or direct withholding from subcontractors.

-- Contractors and subcontractors must report suspected kickback violations to the appropriate authorities.
+- Contractors must report suspected kickback violations to the agency inspector general, agency head, or Attorney General.

 - Audit Rights

-- Prime contractors (for non-commercial contracts >$150,000) must implement procedures to prevent and detect kickbacks.
+- Prime contractors (non-commercial, >$200,000) must implement procedures to prevent and detect kickbacks and cooperate with investigations.

 Responsibilities

-- Contractors: Prevent, detect, and report kickbacks; cooperate with investigations; implement internal controls for contracts >$150,000 (non-commercial).
+- Contractors: Prohibit and prevent kickbacks; report suspected violations; cooperate with investigations; implement anti-kickback procedures for qualifying contracts.

-- Agencies: Audit and inspect contractor records, investigate violations, and enforce penalties.
+- Agencies: Audit and inspect contractor records; enforce compliance; receive and act on reports of violations.

 Practical Implications